assistER

 • ER wait times in the US are longer than ever and increasing.

-• Long wait times increase patients’ stress and decrease satisfaction.
+• Long wait times increase patients’ stress and decrease their satisfaction.

 • Dissatisfied patients are less likely to follow through with medical care.

-• Patients’ stress might be mitigated by keeping them better informed.
+• Patients’ stress might be alleviated by keeping them better informed.

 “Among the most stressful situations you may ever experience is sitting in the waiting area of a hospital emergency room while you or a loved one is in pain and discomfort from a sudden injury or illness.
 By its very nature, you may think, an emergency room is a place where waiting for care should never be necessary.”